-Peer educators knowledge assessment was done by pre and post test.
-A Wilcoxon signed- ranked test showed that 16 hours of rigorous training programme did elicit a statistically significant change in knowledge of peer educators.
+Peer educators’ level of knowledge assessed by a pre and post test.
+A Wilcoxon signed- ranked test showed that 16 hours of rigorous training program did elicit a statistically significant change in knowledge of peer educators.
 The baseline knowledge score was 6.67± 2.29 which was improved to 12.22± 4.0 in post test.
 Refresher session was conducted with the gap of one month.
 Statistically significant change in knowledge (Z= -2.724, p= 0.006) was seen with change in mean knowledge rating from 12.22± 4.0 to 14.3±2.9.
 Table 1 shows change in mean knowledge for each session covered in the training and its significance.

 Implementation of intervention

 During the training period they organized women’s meetings and decided convenient day and time for community education sessions.
 This was very important step because women were hesitant to talk about RTIs/STIs in public meetings.
 This helped in establishing initial rapport and made community receptive to the sessions.
 Peer educator organized monthly one health education session in the community each session lasting for about 45 minutes.
 Peer educators conducted total 16 sessions.
 Women in reproductive age group, irrespective of their ethnic group, education, occupation, were included in the sessions.
 This 45 minutes long session was tailored carefully; lecture by peer educator for 30 minutes followed by interactive session.
 Visual aids, flipcharts, posters were used.
 The topic included menstruation, menstrual cycle, menstrual hygiene, RTIs/STIs symptoms, risk factors, myths and beliefs, prevention of RTIs/STIs, promotive health practices, symptoms and risk factors and prevention of other reproductive morbidities (uterine prolapse, cervical cancer, abortion) and finally contraception.

+Wherever possible, provide visuals of your materials.

-A major ethical issue of providing treatment to the women who would report after the education session was handled by establishing strong referral link.
-Researchers and peer educators contacted the hospital authorities which was managed by a neighboring industry under its corporate social responsibility (CSR) initiative and assured free treatment for all those report during the programme.
+A major ethical issue of providing treatment to the women who would report after the education session was handled by establishing strong referral link.??
+Clarify Researchers and peer educators contacted the hospital authorities which was managed by a neighboring industry under its corporate social responsibility (CSR) initiative and assured free treatment for all those report during the program.

 Effectiveness of peer imparted education

-As the study is ongoing, we present the result of 83 women who have completed minimum 4 sessions organized and delivered by peer educators.Participantsage ranged from 18-49 years, with a mean age of 34.9±8.20 years.
+As the study is ongoing, explain this.
+This is the first reference to the ongoing nature of your project.
+Clarify how your data analysis is restricted to 83 participants as a pilot. we present the result of 83 women who have completed minimum 4 sessions organized and delivered by peer educators.
+Participants’ age ranged from 18-49 years, with a mean age of 34.9±8.20 years.
 Majority of the participants had completed middle or high school education whereas 9.6 percent of the participants were illiterate.
-Eighty three percent of participants were homemakers and 13.3% of participants were engaged in unskilled labour work.
+Eighty three percent of participants were homemakers and 13.3% of participants were unskilled labor..

 Knowledge assessment of participants